 As it stands, if you have two or more Amazon Echo speakers, you can 'group' them together to play music simultaneously across multiple speakers.
 For example, grouping three bedroom speakers together and naming the group 'upstairs' will allow you to simply ask Alexa to, "play Pink Floyd upstairs".

 To create speaker groups, you have to first register the Echo products to the same Amazon account, connect them to the same network, and then select and name groups within the ‘Multi-room Music’ section of the Alexa app.
+A speaker cannot be in two groups at once, but it can join in the 'everywhere' call to action – ie. say "Alexa, play Pink Floyd everywhere" and every speaker in your multi-room music network will oblige.

-But where it gets really interesting (for us) is the launch of the new Echo multi-room hi-fi products, namely the Echo Amp amplifier and Echo Link receiver.
-These allow Amazon to compete squarely with Sonos and Bluesound (though we can't help thinking Amazon is missing a soundbar to rival the Sonos Beam and Bluesound Pulse.
+But where it gets really interesting (for us) is the launch of the Echo multi-room hi-fi products, namely the Echo Amp amplifier and Echo Link receiver.
+These allow Amazon to compete squarely with Sonos and Bluesound (though we can't help thinking Amazon is missing a soundbar to rival the Sonos Beam and Bluesound Pulse).

 So let's have a closer look at each member of the entire Amazon multi-room family...